 Dr. Rakowsky's practice is general NMM with a predominance of both pediatric and geriatric patients, and she is the preceptor for the inpatient NMM rotations.

 Our elective rotations are precepted by outstanding faculty who are enthusiastic and dedicated to teaching.

 The general medical staff in our hospital is mixed MD and DO, with a good acceptance of osteopathic philosophy and treatment from both.
-Our specialists are generally helpful and dedicated to educating trainees.
+Our specialists are knowledgeable, helpful and dedicated to educating trainees.

-Our patient base is typically reliable in follow-up and represents a good cross section of the population, allowing good continuity of care.
+Our patient base is reliable in follow-up and represents a wide cross section of the population, allowing good continuity of care.
 Many are motivated to find health and are active participants in their own care.
-The opportunities for treating (under actual NMM faculty supervision) newborns, pregnant patients, seniors, and surgical/medical/ICU patients are reliable and sufficient for good familiarity by graduation.
-In many cases we exceed standards for numbers and types of cases, in all cases we can meet them.
+The opportunities for treating (under NMM faculty supervision) newborns, pregnant patients, seniors, and surgical/medical/ICU patients are sufficient to meet or exceed residency standards.

 Continuity of Care in The NMM Residency Clinic: